 Preventing Keyword Cannibalization on Your Website

-As you continue on your journey of optimizing your website’s content for search, it’s helpful to understand how to avoid keyword cannibalization in the future.
+As you continue optimizing your website’s content for search, it’s helpful to understand how to avoid keyword cannibalization in the future.
 The first step toward avoiding cannibalization is recognizing that new content isn’t always the answer.

-Rather than develop a new blog on downhill skiing equipment — and fall victim to keyword cannibalization — because its content is outdated, opt for updating the existing page to reflect product changes and industry updates.
+Rather than develop a new blog on downhill skiing equipment — and fall victim to keyword cannibalization — because your existing downhill skiing content is outdated, opt for updating the existing page to reflect product changes and industry updates.
 You can also avoid cannibalization through internal linking, which entails briefly mentioning a topic you have already written about on another page and linking to that content so users can easily access it.

 When you do draft a new piece of content, get in the habit of asking yourself: What is the specific purpose of this piece of content, and has its topic been covered on my website before?
 As you’re writing, ensure that you’re sticking to the content focus you have already determined.
-Continuing with the ski equipment example, if your piece is about ski lodges in Michigan, don’t start talking about Michigan’s ski hills — an entirely different topic that can be covered in another blog.
+Continuing with our ski equipment example, if your piece is about ski lodges in Michigan, don’t start talking about Michigan’s ski hills.
+That is an entirely different topic to cover in another blog!

 Looking for more insight into keyword cannibalization and how to avoid it?
 Our team at BlackTruck Media + Marketing is well-versed in content strategy and happy to help.
 Send us a message and we’ll get back to you with how we can make your website better for search.